Fluoride for Texas

 Texas has fallen from 79.6% of its population with access to community water fluoridation (CWF) in 2012 to 73% in 2016.
 TxOHC is working diligently with the Texas Fluoridation Program (TFP) after finding many communities have discontinued fluoridation without notifying the City Council or Water Control and Improvement District (WCID) and the Texas Commission on Environmental Quality (TCEQ).
 The coordination of letter writing campaigns and contacting local health advocates with requests to contact their policy makers remains constant and ongoing.

-In light of this new data and decreased number of communities with water fluoridation, the Texas Oral Health Coalition promotes and supports the Healthy Smiles Bill that would amend the Texas Health & Safety Code to ensure that local residents, parents and health professionals have ample time to share their views or concerns before their community makes a final decision about water fluoridation.
+In light of this new data and decreased number of communities with water fluoridation, the Texas Oral Health Coalition promotes and supports the Healthy Smiles Issue Brief that would amend the Texas Health & Safety Code to ensure that local residents, parents and health professionals have ample time to share their views or concerns before their community makes a final decision about water fluoridation.
 This promotes transparency and democracy within local communities.

-- Volunteer to be community CWF spokesperson
+- Volunteer to be community CWF member spokesperson, T/TA will be provided for spokespersons

 - Hang CWF posters in waiting or exam rooms